pdefusco/CDE_Wheel_Jobs/README.md

 In this example we will create a CDE Resource of type File and upload the Spark Application code and the Wheel dependency.
 Then, we will run the Job.

+Execute the following CDE CLI commands in your local terminal.

 Create the File Resource:

 ```